jlord/essential-electron/index.md

 Since Electron's two components are websites and Node you'll need experience in both of those before you begin.
 Check out some tutorials on HTML, CSS and JS and install Node on your computer.

 ### Definitions:
-- **Let's be real** Learning to make websites and write Node overnight things but hopefully the links below can get you started.
+- **Let's be real**, learning to make websites and write Node are not overnight things but hopefully the links below can get you started.

 ### Next: [Electron's Two Processes](#electron-s-two-processes)